Quick Links

 Summary

-• We teach maths using the Inspire Maths programme, which is a whole school mastery approach
+We teach maths using the Maths No Problem programme, which is a whole school mastery approach

 • Lessons are based as the concept of ‘concrete-pictorial-abstract’ and manipulatives are used to support learning across the school